christianh814/php-pricelist/openshift/operator/README.md

 ## Usage

-Any OpenShift user can down deploy Pricelist.
+Any OpenShift user can deploy Pricelist.
 First login to your OpenShift cluster

 ```
 $ oc login -u developer